-This course encompasses an overview and assessment of theories of human behavior as they relate to the development of individuals from infancy through adolescence.
-The focus is upon the interplay of biological, psychological and sociocultural factors as they affect and are affected by human behavior, and upon the social systems that influence and are impacted by this development.
+An overview and assessment of theories of human behavior as they relate to the development of individuals from infancy through adolescence.
+The focus is upon the interplay of biological, psychological, and sociocultural factors as they affect and are affected by human behavior, and upon the social systems that influence and are impacted by this development.